-U.S. District Court of Oregon Judge Ann Aiken declined to dismiss the lawsuit.
+The Government filed a large number of motions to stay or deny these procedings.
+However, U.S. District Court of Oregon Judge Ann Aiken declined to dismiss the lawsuit.
 She ruled that access to a clean environment constitutes a fundamental right.
-Judge Aiken’s judgment was reversed by a Ninth Circuit Panel due to the plaintiffs’ lack of standing to sue.
+Judge Aiken’s judgment was reversed by a Ninth Circuit Panel on 17 January 2020 due to the plaintiffs’ lack of standing to sue.
 The Ninth Circuit Court of Appeals recognized the gravity of the evidence on the plaintiffs’s injuries from climate change.
-The panel of judges recognized the existence of harms to the applicants, and the plausibility of arguing that these harms had been caused by climate change.
+The panel of judges also recognized the existence of harms to the applicants, and the plausibility of arguing that these harms had been caused by climate change.
 Nevertheless, the Court held that the plaintiffs’ requested remedies should be addressed by the executive and legislative branches and not by the courts.
-One of the three judges affirmed the plaintiff’s constitutional climate rights in a dissent.
+As a result, they “[r]eluctantly” held that “such relief is beyond [their] constitutional power.”

 The full text of the Ninth Circuit’s order on interlocutory appeal is available here.